Candy Corn and Ghosts Halloween Coloring Page with PDF Sheet

 Its shape was designed to resemble a kernel of corn, connecting it to harvest imagery and autumn themes.

-Can I print this page on A4 or US Letter?
+Can I print this illustration on A4 or US Letter?

 Yes.
-The page is ready for either paper size with the matching print option.
+The illustration is ready for either paper size with the matching print option.

 Explore More Categories